AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

 1. Create a new **Empty GameObject** (``GameObject -> Create Empty``) and name it **Amazon Alexa**.
 2. With your new GameObject selected, click **Add Component**, type **LightControl** and select the LightControl script.
-3. Fill the ``Publish Key`` with the PubNub publish key you made note of during configuration.
+3. Fill the ``Publish Key`` with the Pubnub publish key you made note of during configuration.
-4. Fill the ``Subscribe Key`` with the PubNub subscribe key you made note of during configuration.
+4. Fill the ``Subscribe Key`` with the Pubnub subscribe key you made note of during configuration.
 5. Fill the ``Channel`` with the code sent from the Alexa skill when it launches.

 ..
 Note:: You will have to fill this in later, as we have not set up the Alexa skill yet.